KedamawiMulualem/OpenCV-facial-recognition-Project/README.md

 # OpenCV-facial-recognition-Project
-this is a summer 2017 Project i have worked on to make a program that  crops and save faces of people from a live video input
+This is a summer 2017 Project i have worked on to make a program that crops and save faces of people from a live video input. input from webcam---------->process-------------->save faces of different people with different id.